 Having been to New York in the winter twice now, I would highly recommend going in December.
 New York is one of the most fun cities in the world during the festive season so it’s a great month to go.
 The Christmas lights are up, it is very wintry, and it is a fabulous time to get your Christmas shopping done.
 It really is as magical as you would hope it to be!

-December is classed as the “high season” to travel to New York as it is the peak time for Christmas shopping which means that it can be slightly more expensive than the other winter months of November, January and February.
+December is classed as the ‘high season’ to travel to New York as it is the peak time for Christmas shopping which means it can be slightly more expensive than the other winter months of November, January and February.
 However, in the other winter months, for me personally, you do not get the same experience as there is nothing better than seeing Times Square filled with Christmas lights.

-Make sure you pack your hat, scarf, gloves and thick winter coat for December as New York is freezing and can sometimes have snow – for me this is all part of the winter New York experience if your prepared.
+Make sure you pack your hat, scarf, gloves and thick winter coat for December as New York is freezing and can sometimes have snow – for me this is all part of the winter New York experience if you are prepared.